jpomfret/dbatools-wheeloffortune/README.md

 # dbatools Wheel Of Fortune
-Jess & Cláudio show of dbatools with a fun game
+Jess & Cláudio show off dbatools with a fun game

 ## abstract